processing-r/Processing.R-docs-tools/tutorials/objects/index.md

 b2.display();
 ```

-This code defines a `Ball` class (blueprint), creates two `Ball`  objects `b1` and `b2`, and then asks each in turn to move itself then display itself.

-That's enough JavaScript--this tutorial is supposed to be about R!
-Although modern versions of R can follow this sort of coding pattern, it hasn't always, since R originally drew inspiration from the statistical language and functional languages Scheme and Lisp.
+This code defines a `Ball` class (blueprint), creates two `Ball`  objects `b1` and `b2`, and then asks each in turn to move itself then display itself... but that's enough JavaScript--this tutorial is supposed to be about R!
+Although modern versions of R can follow this same sort of coding pattern, it hasn't always, since R originally drew inspiration from the statistical language and functional languages Scheme and Lisp.

 Over the years, R has been graced with *three* different ways to define classes in code.

  1. S3 Classes - these are the oldest, and the most commonly found in R
  2. S4 Classes - these utilize a hybrid of S3 class concepts, and more modern syntax similar to the JavaScript example above
  3. Reference Classes (RC) - the most recently added, these are very similar to classes defined by Java, JavaScript, Python, C++, etc.

-This particular tutorial focuses on S3 classes, since these are so commonly found in R code.
+**Processing.R supports S3 classes only** -- S3 classes are the most commonly found in R code, and they are what will be covered in this tutorial.

+	Note: When looking at R code "in the wild" be careful not to mix S3, S4, and RC classes -- and keep in mind that only S3 is supported in Processing.R.

 ### Attributes and Lists

-Before we can write some classes in R, we need to discuss a feature not found in many other languages: attributes.
-Attributes are a kind of "metadata" that we can attach to any other data.
+Before we can write some classes in R, we need to discuss a feature of R that is not found in many other languages: **attributes**.
+R attributes are a kind of "metadata" that we can attach to any other data.
 Let's create a random sample of 100 numbers using the `rnorm()` function:

 ```
 samp <- rnorm(100, mean = 20, sd = 2)
 ```

 We may want to remember, for later use, what kind of data this is.
-We can do this with the `attr()` function:
+We can do this by making up a "sampletype" attribute and adding it to our sample with the `attr()` function:

 ```
 attr(samp, "sampletype") <- "Normal Sample"
 ```